GodsEye-07/Trippling/README.md

 1. Login in with facebook and also one will be able to see what are the other trips there friends are going.

+and many ore as the application progresses

+note:- this is just for the learning purpose of application development and i dont intend to earn anything out of it